jonmartinsolaas/spring-boot-with-angular-and-primeng/README.md

 # Howto use Angular4 and PrimeNG in a Spring Boot app.

+This repo doesn't contain any code, just a description on how to get stuff up and running.

 ## Install Angular if needed

 Install Angular (currently version 4).
 You may have to run this as root or